exakat/exakat/docs/Rules.rst

 Avoid using expressions as names for variables or methods.

 There are no place for checks or flow control, leading to any rogue value to be used as is.
-Besides, the expression is often overlooke, and not expected there : this makes the code less readable.
+Besides, the expression is often overlooked, and not expected there : this makes the code less readable.

-It is recommended to buildd the name in a separate variable, apply the usual checks for existence and validity, and then use the name.
+It is recommended to build the name in a separate variable, apply the usual checks for existence and validity, and then use the name.

 .. code-block:: php